-Another common goal is gaining consumer’s trust.
+Another common goal is gaining trust.
 Whether you have had some bad press or you are starting out fresh, building brand awareness through trust is a great goal.
 So how do you go about measuring it?
-UCG establishes credibility with consumers, so try to track keywords or phrases you know are associated with your brand.
+UCG establishes credibility with consumers.
+Try tracking keywords or phrases that you know are associated with your brand.
 Then track and measure to see if people are giving more positive feedback on social or even on reviews.

 Educating More Users

 Begin by tracking common questions and concerns about your business on social media.
-By listening to conversations, you can measure whether the same questions are being asked before and after your UGC campaign.
+You can listen to conversations and measure whether the same questions are being asked before and after your UGC campaign.
 Influencers do an efficient job of cutting through and providing a clear answer.

 Save Time on Content Creation